-As of October 11, 2022, our Board of Directors consisted of David Gandini, Ford Fay, Steven Beabout, Noreen Butler and Sandy Shoemaker.
-As of October 11, 2022, four of our directors qualified as an "independent director" as the term is used in NASDAQ rule 5605(a)(2), namely Ford Fay, Steven Beabout, Noreen Butler, and Sandy Shoemaker.
+As of December 31, 2021, our Board of Directors consisted of David Gandini, Kevin Moore, Ford Fay, Steven Beabout, James Bardy, and Sandy Shoemaker.
+As of December 31, 2021, four of our directors qualified as an "independent director" as the term is used in NASDAQ rule 5605(a)(2), namely Ford Fay, Steven Beabout, James Bardy, and Sandy Shoemaker.
 Our Board of Directors has a designated compensation committee, consisting of Steven Beabout and Ford Fay.
-Our Board of Directors has a designated audit committee, consisting of Sandy Shoemaker, Steve Beabout and Ford Fay.
-Our Board of Directors has a designated nominating committee, consisting of Steven Beabout and Ford Fay.
-We also have written nominating, compensation or audit committee charters.
+Our Board of Directors has a designated audit committee, consisting of Sandy Shoemaker and Ford Fay.
+Our Board of Directors does not have nominating committee performing similar functions.
+We also do not have a written nominating, compensation or audit committee charter.
+Our Board of Directors does not believe that it is necessary to have nominating because it believes that the functions of such a committee can be adequately performed by the Board of Directors.